 Professor Captain teaches courses related to Latin America and International Affairs at George Washington University.
 She is an expert on the African Diaspora, and South-South relations, particularly between Latin America and Africa.
-As a cultural and intellectual historian, Professor Captain considers the ways in which the past impinges on the present.
+As a cultural and intellectual historian, Professor Captain considers the ways in which the past informs the present.
 This includes the whole of Latin American letters, and with specific emphasis on the thought processes of the most gifted writers and thinkers of Afro-Latin America.
-She and two colleagues are completing an edited volume on African migration in the twenty-first century.
 Her latest project examines African surnames in the Americas, and is a multi-year, collaborative effort with colleagues in Brazil and Colombia.
-She publishes, interviews, and lectures widely on the subjects of South-South relations, and the African Diaspora.
-Professor Captain received her Ph.D. from Stanford University and holds a Masters of International Policy and Practice at the university where she teaches.
+The project now forms part of the Black Digital Public Humanities Project: https://sites.lib.

 Some Awards and Honors

 - The Yvonne Captain Faculty Award for Outstanding Contributions to International Education for outstanding contributions to the field of international education (phibetadelta.org)

 - Keynote Addresses at colloquia related to the celebration of 100 years since the birth of Manuel Zapata Olivella

 SPAN 3420: "The Essayistic Tradition in Latin America"

 SPAN 4600: “Myth and Mythmaking in Latin America”

 SPAN 4700: "Film as Text in Latin America"